 Pursuant to the proxy access provisions of our Bylaws, our stockholders are entitled to nominate and include in our proxy materials director nominees, provided that the eligibility and procedural requirements specified in our Bylaws, including advance notice requirements, are satisfied.
 The notice must be delivered to the Secretary at our principal executive offices, at the address set forth above, not less than 120 days nor more than 150 days prior to the anniversary of the date we commenced the mailing of our proxy materials in connection with the most recent annual meeting of stockholders.
-As a result, any notice given by a stockholder pursuant to the proxy access provisions of our Bylaws with respect to the 2024 Annual Meeting must be received no earlier than the close of business on August 9, 2023, and no later than the date of the 2024 Annual Meeting is
+As a result, any notice given by a stockholder pursuant to the proxy access provisions of our Bylaws with respect to the 2025 Annual Meeting must be received no earlier than the close of business on August 7, 2024, and no later than the close of business on September 6, 2024.
+However, in the event that the date of the 2025 Annual Meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary of the 2024 Annual Meeting, the notice, to be timely, must be delivered not earlier than the close of business on the 180th day and not later than the close of business on the 150th day prior to the date of the 2025 Annual Meeting (or, if the first public announcement of the meeting is less than 160 days prior to the date of the meeting, the tenth day following the day on which the meeting is publicly announced).